 The place had slowly started unfolding its love for me until my stomach growled with hunger.
 The seemingly aimless wandering came to a halt when I spotted the only restaurant open in the whole stretch.
 I sated my appetite with missal pav and a cup of tea and soon made my way to the beach.

 The beach was clear with almost no plastics and other wastes in sight.
-There was no one except the few dogs lazing around.
-Peace descended upon me like a dove from heaven, freeing my mind from all the facts and I was teleported into a surreal world.
+As I walked down the beach, silence accompanied me freeing my mind from the reality and I was transported into a surreal world.
 As if everything came alive speaking to me.
 The whiff of the rain in the air was telling about its affair with the soil.
 The soft sands of the beach welcomed the waves that kissed the shore gently, whispering about their journey.
 The hills, on either side of the beach, were painted in green and enveloped in mist as if shying away from revealing their virgin beauty.

 I witnessed romance in the solitude, where everyone played their part in contributing towards love and peace.
 I decided to be a part of this romance and soon waded my way through the sea, played with the waves, dived into the salty water, walked barefoot on the beach, humming songs with the birds and sands tickling my soles.
 As I left them free in their own world, they let me be!
 And in those little moments, we all became one, existing for each other.
 How wonderful it was to spend time in such quietness, away from the mad rush and hustle bustle of the city!
 Only if humans could understand their oneness with nature!